 Parrott threatened to continue his campaign to defame and harass Plaintiffs and to interfere with Church Militant's membership unless Plaintiffs discontinued their investigation into and publication of Parrott's illegal fund raising activities. ...
 When Plaintiffs refused to agree to Parrott's extortionate demands, Parrott, through RTFM, continued his campaign of harassment and defamation.

 Michael Parrott is head of Restoring the Faith Media (RTF), a limited liability company incorporated in Delaware, listed under a shell corporation named "Delaware Corporate Headquarters, LLC" with no name or contact information.

 The same shell corporation is used by hundreds of other LLCs in Delaware.

-Parrott is a graduate of Texas A&M University, graduating with degrees in accounting and finance, and has served as associate director of financing at Chicago-based Livingstone Partners, among other things.
+Parrott is a graduate of Texas A&M University, with degrees in accounting and finance, and has served as associate director of financing at Chicago-based Livingstone Partners, among other things.